Text messaging to help smokers quit: Does personalization matter?

 About Elliot Berkman

-Associate Professor of Psychology at the University of Oregon Director of the Social and Affective Neuroscience Lab Associate Director of the Center for Translational Neuroscience
+Professor of Psychology at the University of Oregon Director of the Social and Affective Neuroscience Lab Co-Director of the Center for Translational Neuroscience Divisional Associate Dean for the Natural Sciences, UO College of Arts and Sciences

 This entry was posted in News and tagged , , , , , , , .
 Bookmark the permalink.